Protected Area Permit Requirement

 How do I apply for a PAP?

-The PAP is obtained by emailing or posting a PAP application form and supporting documents (see below) to the Bureau of His Holiness the Dalai Lama in New Delhi.
+Your PAP can be obtained by emailing or posting a PAP application form and supporting documents (see below) to the Bureau of His Holiness the Dalai Lama in New Delhi, India.
 There is no fee for obtaining this permit.
+It is not necessary to already have an Indian Visa in order to apply for the PAP.

-Once processed, your PAP will be sent to you via email attachment.
+Once processed, the Bureau of His Holiness of Dalai Lama will send the PAP to you via email attachment.

 How can I check the status of my PAP application?

 After you have submitted your PAP application, you will receive an email from the Bureau of His Holiness the Dalai Lama confirming their receipt of your application documents.
+Once processed, the Bureau of His Holiness of Dalai Lama will send the PAP to you via email attachment.

 Do I need a PAP Recommendation Letter?